Delboy/Colour-Type/README.md

     - The most complex function has a cyclomatic complexity value of 5 while the median is 2.
 ### Further Testing
 ### Bugs

+ - The sound effects on do not sync up with the game correctly when played on a phone or tablet.
+ - The background animation that triggers when you beat yourscore causes distortion on some elements when viewed on a phone or tablet.

 ## Deployment